davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 #### Preliminary: An Improved Triangle Class

-Open up the BlueJ project.
 You'll find that there's a slightly improved `Triangle` class.
-This `Triangle` sports a new method called `flip()`, which requires no input arguments and returns void.
+This `Triangle` sports a new method called `flip()`.
 Play around with it to see it in action.
-As you flip the diamond, notice that it is flipped "in place."
+As you flip the triangle, notice that it is flipped "in place."
 That is, it doesn't just turn over downwards.
+This behavior is important to know because you'll have to move it to the right place.

 #### Part I: Diamonds

-Our objective is to create a new class that can create  `Diamond`s with the same set of methods as all the other shape classes we've seen thus far.
-But as you know, there is code in the other shape classes that we still don't know how to read.
-But no worries, such is the power of abstraction -- we don't have to care about those details!
-Let's get started...
+Our objective is to create a new class that can create  `Diamond`s with the same set of methods as all the other shapes we've seen thus far.
+But as you know, there is code in the other shape classes that we still don't know how to read or what they do underneath the hood.
+But no worries, such is the power of abstraction. *Truth is, we don't have to know those implementation details!* Let's get started...

 1. Create a new class called `Diamond`.
-Notice that a diamond can be formed using two Triangles (which we have), with one flipped upside down and positioned properly.
-For now, a diamond needs only to store references to these two `Triangles` as  instance variables.
+A diamond can be formed using two Triangles (which we have), with one flipped upside down and positioned properly.
+For now, your `Diamond` class only needs to store references to these two `Triangles` as  instance variables.
 Because of their placement, I would name them `top` and `bottom`.

-    - You might as well go ahead and store the diamond's `height` and `width`  as instance variables too.
+    - You might as well go ahead and store a diamond's `height` and `width`  as instance variables too.
 They are both integers.

-2. Write a constructor that  accepts two inputs: the `height` and `width` of the new diamond.
-First, it needs to instantiate both `top` and `bottom` triangles.
-Think of each triangle as occupying **half** of the height of the new diamond.
-You need to flip the bottom triangle upside down, and then move it vertically into place so that the *bases* of the triangles touch.
-Make the whole diamond visible too.
+2. Write a constructor that  accepts two inputs: the `height` and `width` of a  diamond object.
+First, it needs to *instantiate* both `top` and `bottom` triangles.

     - Don't forget to resize the triangles.
 How large do you need to make these triangles to ensure that your diamond is of the given dimensions?

+    - Each triangle essentially occupies **half** of the height of the new diamond, and they both have the same width as the diamond.
+You need to flip the bottom triangle upside down, and then move it vertically into place so that the *bases* of the triangles touch.

+    - Make the whole diamond visible too, before leaving the constructor.

     - To test, create a few diamonds with various dimensions.
 Make sure the two triangles are always connected at the base regardless of your diamond's dimensions.

 3. Next, write in the `makeInvisible()` and `makeVisible()` methods to toggle visibility of the diamond.
 Then move on to `changeColor(String newColor)` to change the color of the diamond.
 As you write these two methods, you should notice how satisfying it is to be able to call on the individual triangle's methods.

     - **Abstraction is about trust**.
-Notice that, to get the diamond to perform these actions, we don't even have to care about *how* each Triangle goes about performing its own actions.
-All we need to do is **trust** that it works for a triangle, and use those methods where we need it!
+Notice that, to get the diamond to perform these actions, we don't even have to know about *how* each Triangle goes about performing its own actions.
+All we need to do is **trust** that it works, and use those methods where we need to!

     - In each of these methods, you should not be writing more than two lines of code to get the job done.